Drinkdriving.org - Sentencing, information and forums - the webs number one drink driving resource

 Portable evidential breath testing devices should be type approved and deployed for use no later than the end of 2011 and legislation should be amended in order to dispense with the requirement for the police to administer a preliminary breath test before an evidential breath test.

 Legislation giving the police powers to request evidential breath tests elsewhere than at the police station (i.e. at the roadside) has been in place since 2005.
 However no portable evidential breath testing device has been type approved as of yet.
-Using handheld and portable evidential breath testing devices that could be used at the roadside would help to streamline the whole drink driving arrest process.
+Using hand-held and portable evidential breath testing devices that could be used at the roadside would help to streamline the whole drink driving arrest process.

-Top of page
+Top of Page

 Completely random breath testing For Drivers